Seahawks’ Pete Carroll ‘digging in’ before final three weeks of the season; QB Russell Wilson nursing ‘sore’ ankle

-The Seahawks’ 20-10 loss to Los Angeles Tuesday night assured their first losing season since 2011 and basically quashed any last-ditch hopes of a playoff run.
+The Seahawks’ 20-10 loss to the Rams on Tuesday night, Dec.
+21, assured their first losing season since 2011 and quashed any last-ditch hopes of a playoff run.

-It also kick-started into even higher gear the already constant discussion about some of the major decisions the franchise faces in the offseason, with no topic hotter than the fate of coach Pete Carroll, who is finishing his 12th season with the team and just the third that won’t end in the playoffs.
+It also kicked into high gear the constant discussion about some of the major decisions the franchise faces in the offseason.

+No topic is hotter than the fate of coach Pete Carroll, who is finishing his 12th season with the team and just the third that won’t end in the playoffs.

-But asked about his commitment to the franchise in the future Wednesday afternoon, Carroll said all he’s thinking about is the present and the task of preparing the team to play the Chicago Bears Sunday at Lumen Field.
+But asked about his commitment to the franchise Wednesday afternoon, Carroll said all he’s thinking about is the present and the task of preparing the team to play the Chicago Bears on Sunday at Lumen Field.

 Quarterback Russell Wilson received the worst Pro Football Focus grade of his career for Tuesday’s game after going 17-for-31 for 168 yards, no touchdowns and an interception and several times misfiring to wide open receivers, notably on a deep shot to DK Metcalf in the fourth quarter.